zero-one01/pass-winmenu/README.md

 ### Accessing an existing password store on a different host

 If you already have a password store and you want to access it from another computer, you'll have to import your GPG keys on it.
-Follow the above instructions for installing GPG and Git, then export your GPG keys on the machine where you already have a working password store:
+Install pass-winmenu on your target PC, then export your GPG keys on the machine where you already have a working password store:

 ```
 powershell> gpg --export-secret-key -a youremailaddress@example.com > private.key